-We use monthly data starting from February 1970, the earliest date for which all the variables used in our analyses are available, until November 2008 for the U.S. The end of the sample period is chosen to correspond with (1) the onset of the financial crisis of 2008-2009 and (2) the approximate start of the period when the federal funds rates were effectively at the zero lower bound.
+We use monthly data starting from February 1970, the earliest date for which all the variables used in our analysis are available, until November 2008 for the U.S. The end of the sample period is chosen to correspond with (1) the onset of the financial crisis of 2008-2009 and (2) the approximate start of the period when the federal funds rates were effectively at the zero lower bound.
 Since the objective of the paper is to assess the role of the conventional monetary policy for stock return predictability, the unconventional monetary policy era of post-2008 period is outside of the scope of this study.

 The stock return is continuously compounded return on the S&P500 index including dividends obtained from the Center for Research in Security Prices (CRSP).
-The long term yield on government bond, end-of-month S&P500 index, and moving sum of 12-month earnings on the S&P 500 index are from Amit Goyal's website.
-Term spread is the difference between the long term yield and the federal funds rate.
+The long term yield on government bond, end-of-month S&P500 index, and moving sum of 12-month earnings on the S&P 500 index are from Amit Goyal's website.10 Term spread is the difference between the long term yield and the federal funds rate.
 Earnings to price ratio is the ratio of earnings to S&P500 index.
 The federal funds rate is taken from the Federal Reserve Bank of St. Louis (FRED) Database.

 The real-time prices and seasonally adjusted industrial production index are from the Philadelphia Fed Real-Time Database for Macroeconomists described in Croushore and Stark (2001).
-The real-time dataset has standard triangular format with the vintage dates on the horizontal axis and the calendar dates on the vertical.
+The real-time dataset has standard triangular format with the vintage dates on the horizontal axis and calendar dates on the vertical axis.
 The term vintage is used to denote each date for which we have data as they were observed at the time.
 The real-time data is constructed from the diagonal elements of the real-time data matrix by pairing vintage dates with the last available observations in each vintage.
-This type of data is referred to as the first-release data, as opposed to the current-vintage data that uses all the information in each vintage, so the data is fully updated each period.
+This type of data is referred to as the first-release data, as opposed to the current-vintage data that uses all the information in each vintage, so that the data is fully updated each period.
 The advantage of using the first-release data is that it reflects market reaction to news about macroeconomic fundamentals.
 While the first-release data has been used before to examine foreign exchange rate predictability by Molodtsova, Nikolsko-Rzhevskyy, and Papell (2008) and Ince (2014), it has not been explored in the literature on stock return predictability.
-Even though the first available vintage contains the series that starts in 1948, we use the last available observation in each vintage.